shadowed1/Chard/README.md

 <br>

-- Supports running Wayland/X11 apps directly in chroot.
+- Includes most compiling tools as a basic toolchain.
-- Uses Sommelier to communicate with ChromeOS and support X11 Desktop Environments, Apps and Games.
+- Uses Sommelier to communicate with ChromeOS' window management and support Desktop Environments, Apps, Games, and more.
 - Runs GUI apps with full GPU acceleration including audio support for Chromebooks.
 - Native full screen support, multi-monitor support, and supports ChromeOS window managment gestures.